 Mr. Mena’s career began at Hofstra University in Upward Bound Program.
 He continued his higher education career at Northeastern University where he served as a Resident Director for Housing and Residential Life & Assistant Director for Latino Student Cultural Center.
 He then moved on to Florida Atlantic University where he served as a Coordinator for Housing & Residential Life & Associate Director for Student Affairs-Broward Campuses.
 In the role of Associate Dean of Students at FAU, he supervises the departments of Student Government and Student Media.

 Mr. Mena served in leadership roles in the American College Personnel Association (ACPA) and National Association of Student Personnel Administrators (NASPA).
 Most recently, Mr. Mena participated in the NASPA Senior Student Affairs Officers’ Institute and faculty member for the NASPA Undergraduate Fellows Program, Summer Leadership Institute.
 He also presented on the subject of diversity, leadership, student conduct, program development, and other student developmental topics on a local, state and national level.

-Joanna E. Ellwood - Assistant Dean of Students
+Joanna E. Ellwood - Associate Dean of Students & Director of Student Conduct

 Ms. Ellwood began her career at Rollins College in Winter Park, Florida in Residence Life and Student Conduct.
 She then moved on to The University of Tennessee as Associate Director of Student Conduct.
 Ms. Ellwood also served as an Academic Advisor at Manatee Community College in Bradenton, Florida.
 Most recently she served as the Director of Residence Life at Ohio Dominican University in Columbus, Ohio.